jpark6/tmux-iconcolor-status/README.md

   ```

 ## Colors & Separators & Icons
+  - Theme: For simple applying of colors, separators, and icons, use `@iconcolor-theme`
+  - Preset: For detailed applying of colors, separators, and icons, use `@iconcolor-colors`, `@icon-separartors`, and `@iconcolor-icons`
 ### Default
 - if not set options in `~/.tmux.conf`
 - applied default options